-Try these seven tips to power-up your lagging lower chest!
+Try these seven tips to power up your lagging lower chest.

-1. Traing Lower Chest First
+1. Train Lower Chest First

-If you traditionally do declines later in your workout, you will notice right away that you're significantly stronger when doing them first.
-That's the idea: tackle the target area with weights it hasn't had to push before.
+If you traditionally do declines later in your workout, you'll notice right away that you're significantly stronger when doing them first.
+That's the idea: Tackle the target area with weights it hasn't had to push before.
 Above that, don't be afraid to push heavier weights for lower reps than you normally do.
 If you typically do declines for sets of 10 reps, increase the weight and do sets of 6-8.
 Don't underestimate the impact that a novel training stimulus has on a target muscle.

-2. Do A Second Lower-Pec Movement Later In Your Workout
+2. Do a Second Lower-Pec Movement Later in Your Workout

-Lower Chest Exercise List
+Lower-Chest Exercise List